Ever wanted to know more about beautiful Camarillo? Here are 10 fun facts about our charming city.

 7. Western Foundation of Vertebrate Zoology

 February is National Bird Month and bird enthusiasts will love Camarillo’s Western Foundation of Vertebrate Zoology – a museum that houses the world’s largest collection of birds eggs and nests!
 With a mission to protect and manage its collections, and educate the public about bird conservation, it’s a great initiative to support.
-Open to the public from 3 to 4 pm on the last Friday of every month (not including November or December), or book a group tour at least 2 months in advance.
+Tours are offered twice per week, on Wednesdays and Fridays, at 1 or 3 pm via reservation.

 8. Commemorative Air Force World War II Aviation Museum